Elizabeth Island (Danube): History

 The island has been used by the people of Komárno for fruit growing since the Middle Ages.
 In the 16th century, it still consisted of two islands, which were separated from each other by a canal.
 After 1526, it came into the hands of the Austrian castle captains, who treated it as part of the castle estate and collected rent for the use of the gardens.
 During the years of fighting with the Turks, the gardens here were destroyed several times.
 From the 1880s, it was connected to the city by a boat bridge, and in the direction of Újszőny.
 After that, it became a popular excursion destination for the townspeople, several inns and ship mills were established.

 In 1918, the island fell to Czechoslovakia, which the inhabitants of Hungarian nationality did not want to put up with.
 The Czechoslovak army occupied Komárno and the island on 10 January 1919.
 Between the two world wars, several residential buildings were already built on the island, and after 1945 there was a significant construction in the vicinity of the border crossing.
 1968, some time before the drawbridge was built.
 In 1981, a municipal artificial ice surface was established here.
 An expanded border crossing and customs office was built in 1982, which was closed when Slovakia and Hungary entered the Schengen area.
 Most of the island is still occupied by the gardens.
-There is a yacht club on the bans of Danube.
+There is a yacht club on the banks of Danube.